pwwang/pipen/docs/runners.md

 ## Dry-run a pipeline
 You can use dry runner to dry-run a pipeline.
 The real script will not be running, instead, it just tries to touch the output files and create the output directories.

->**NOTE**: when `RunnerDry` is being used:
+!!! note "When `RunnerDry` is being used"

     - All processes are running on local machine.
     - Expectations won't be checked.
     - Processes won't be cached.
     - Output files/directories won't be exported.
     - Better set runner of all processes in a pipeline to `dry`. (`pyppl().starts(...).run('dry')`), since empty file/directory will be created for output.
 Problems will happen if you have a non-dry-run process depending on dry-run processes.

 ## Define your own runner
 You are also able to define your own runner, which should be a class extends `Runner` (jobs run immediately after submission) or `RunnerQueue` (jobs are put into a queue after submission).
 There are several methods and variables you may need to redefine (You may check the [API documentation](https://pwwang.gitbooks.io/pyppl/content/API.html#runner) for all available methods and variables).